azahinhasan/BlockStakReportManagementMERN/README.md

 ## Additional Information
 - I encountered minor session-related issues, which I resolved by using the `express-session` package.
 - After a successful login, a token is generated with a one-hour expiration time and stored in cookies.
 The token is also saved in the session to track its activity.
-User can find this code in the signIn function located in `controller/auth.controller.js`.
+Users can find this code in the signIn function located in `controller/auth.controller.js`.
 - The checkTokenValidity middleware, found in `middleware/auth_check.middleware.js`, verifies the session's activity status.
 If the token has expired, the system checks if a session is present.
 If a session exists, it means the session is active, and the middleware creates a new token and stores it in cookies.
 - Passwords are hashed using the crypto library.
 All related functions can be found in the `models/user.model.js` file.